canique/smartmeter-reader/README.md

 # Smartmeter Reader for Landis + Gyr E450 / ISKRA AM550

-This project deals with the Smartmeter Landis + Gyr E450 / ISKRA AM550 which are (in my case) operated by Wiener Netze.
+This project deals with the Smartmeters
+ - Landis + Gyr E450
+ - ISKRA AM550

+ It has been tested against these smartmeters operated by Wiener Netze.
 It reads the data from the optical user interface (de: Kundenschnittstelle).

 ## Requirements
 - Smartmeter Landis + Gyr E450 or ISKRA AM550